 This paper discusses how contemporary digital games engage critically with the difference between implied and actual referentiality through their visuals.
 Digital games have a tenuous relationship to reality; in most cases, they are rather simulacra than simulations, offering a simulation-like situation that does not relate to any preceding reality but creates a virtual world precedented only in other fictional or virtual works.
 The visuals of mainstream, AAA games counteract this ontological disconnect through an overabundance of detail and flourish in a perennial struggle for photorealism.
-This paper discusses examples which, while generally adhering to this convention, introduce elements of subversion into their visual logic.
+This paper discusses Dishonored 2 (Arkane Studios/Bethesda Softworks 2016) as an example which, while generally adhering to this convention, introduces elements of subversion into its visual logic.
 It will show that there are various metaleptic ludic devices – such as virtual reality environments within virtual worlds and reality-changing paintings – with which contemporary digital games reflect subtly upon their own relationship to reality.